donaldlab/OSPREY3/doc/content/contributing/building/service.md

 here are instructions for patching AmberTools:

 1. [Download AmberTools 19](https://ambermd.org/GetAmber.php) in source code format.
-   Versions newer than 19 have not been tested.
+   Versions newer than 19 have not been tested.\
+   {{% notice note %}}
+   Tragically, the Amber group doesn't make it easy to download AmberTools19 anymore.
+   A copy of the install files for AmberTools19 has been backed up on the [DLab filesystem]({{< ref "/contributing/dlab-filesystem" >}}) at `/Code/AmberTools19.tar.bz2`, in case we need it.
+   {{% /notice %}}
 2. Upack the AmberTools19.tar.bz2 file
 3. export AMBERHOME=/path/to/unpacked/folder
 4. `./configure --skip-python gnu`